RiteshKaushal57/Devops/Docker/Docker.md

 *You should see your Node.js app running inside the container.*  v

 ## What is a Multi-Stage Docker Build?
 Multi-stage builds allow us to create smaller, optimized Docker images by using multiple stages in a single Dockerfile.
 In the first stage, we can use heavy images with build tools to compile or install dependencies.
 In the final stage, we copy only the required artifacts into a lightweight image, such as alpine or node-slim.
 This reduces image size, improves security, and speeds up deployments.
 For example, in Node.js, we build dependencies in one stage and copy only the app code into a slimmer runtime image.

-## What’s the difference between Docker volumes and bind mounts?
-Volumes are Docker-managed storage used to persist data independently of containers.
-Bind mounts use a directory from the host filesystem directly.
-Volumes are safer and easier for production, while bind mounts are great for development when you want live changes from your host reflected in the container.

 ### Optimizing the Same Node.js App We Containerized Above
 **Rewrite the Dockerfile**